anasty17/mirror-leech-telegram-bot/README.md

-This Telegram Bot, based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot), has undergone substantial modifications and is designed for efficiently mirroring or leeching files from the Internet to various destinations, including Google Drive, Telegram, or any rclone-supported cloud.
+This Telegram Bot based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot), has undergone substantial modifications and is designed for efficiently mirroring or leeching files from the Internet to various destinations, including Google Drive, Telegram, or any rclone-supported cloud.
 It is built using asynchronous programming in Python.